ministryofjustice/hmpps-connect-dps-components/README.md

 may be more appropriate, especially if you use the [PRG pattern](https://en.wikipedia.org/wiki/Post/Redirect/Get) to handle form submission.
 This will help us to reduce the load on the micro frontend components API.
-You may wish to go even further, for example avoiding `GET /api...` routes that don't need components - the Prisoner Profile does something like this:
+You may wish to go even further, for example avoiding routes that don't need components - the Prisoner Profile does something like this to avoid the component API call for the following routes: `/api` (provides prisoner images) and `/` (a redirect only route).

 ```javascript
     app.get(